Veteran activists campaign for Biden's immigration reform - WTMJ

 Praeli honed her skills as Latino communities outreach director for Hillary Clinton’s presidential campaign before addressing the 2016 Democratic National Convention.

 She said the new battle is being waged on various levels, from grassroots organizing in communities to lobbying on Capitol Hill.
-Participating groups will bankroll the campaign with their own fundraising and the help of the New Venture Fund, a nonprofit social advocacy group.
+The five groups chairing the campaign are paying for the effort with their own fundraising,

 “We need an early breakthrough on immigration,” said Praeli.
 “We have 100 days to set the tone.”

-Note: This story corrects Lorella Praeli’s age to 32 and eliminates a incorrect reference to the New Venture Fund, which is not helping bankroll the campaign.